Delivery Point Management

 (Note : When zooming in to see the detail of a site, right click anywhere on the map and select ‘Object data Tool’, then when you have this selected triple click on the desired point of interest.
 The details will then show in the bottom left hand corner of the layers panel.)

-The attachment Road Based lineside Deliveries and Collections” shares good practice information for Delivery & Collection Point Management.
+The attachment Road Based Lineside Deliveries and Collections” shares good practice information for Delivery & Collection Point Management.

 • The New Roads and Street Works Act 1991